Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 ## Setup

-The runnable examples in this guide are be presented for JavaFx.
-The advantage is that all the examples can be directly started on any OS without the need for emulators or anything like that and they are fully self-contained (all code is in one file).
+The runnable examples in this guide are presented for JavaFx.
+The advantage is that all the examples can be directly started on any OS without the need for emulators or anything like that and they are fully self-contained (each example is in one file).
 There are separate notes on what changes need to be made (if any) to reproduce them on Android.

 ### JavaFx